howardabrams/learning-frc-robotics/docs/README.md

 Table of Contents
 ==================

-Each `page` will need to specify in the initial meta data section, along with the title, .e.g:
+To show up on the *side panel*, each `page` will need to specify in the initial meta data section, along with the title, .e.g:

     ---
     layout: page